Code-Institute-Submissions/Concrete-Jungle/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### <strong>Functionality Testing</strong>

+-   Navbar
+    - Navbar links were checked on all pages and all working correctly
+    - The navbar toggler device was checked on mobile devices and is working correctly
+-   Footer
+    - Each social media link was checked and all are linking to the correct page (all, except Instagram, are test pages, as mentioned in User Stories-Functionality section)
+-   Homepage
+    -   The three feature buttons ('Get Tix/More Info', 'Make a Booking', 'Go to Playlists') were all checked and all are linking to correct location
+-   About Us Page
+    -   The carousel created using Bootstrap was checked on several devices and working correctly
+-   Events Page
+    - All six 'Get Tix' buttons were checked and are linking to the correct location ([Resident Advisor test page](https://www.residentadvisor.net/events/1389754), as mentioned in User Stories-Functionality section)
+    - The three Links to Guest DJ Souncloud/Mixcloud pages were checked and are working correctly
+-   Bookings Page
+    - Bookings form was checked on several devices and all form sections are working correctly, aside from some known bugs on some devices (see below)
+    - The 'Book Now' button was checked and prompts a pop-up box to confirm is complete, as intended.
+-   Subscribe Page
+    - Subscribe form was checked on several devices and all form sections, including all check boxes, are working correctly, aside from some known bugs on some devices (see below)
+    - The 'Sign Up' button was checked and prompts a pop-up box to confirm booking is complete, as intended.
+-   Listen Page
+    - Four links in the 'Mixes' section are linking correctly to the designated Soundcloud pages.
+    - Four links in the 'Playlists' section are linking correctly to the designated Spotify pages.

 ### <strong>Validation</strong>

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.